revivalizer/knobster/README.md

 Other tools exist to solve this problem.

 * Knobman: http://www.g200kg.com/en/software/knobman.html
   Knobman is a GUI based tool.
-Because it has a GUI, there are limitations to it's flexibility.
+Because it has a GUI, there are limitations to its flexibility.

 # knobster
 knobster uses *fragment shaders* to generate images on the GPU.
 This might sound like a weird way to do it, but it has some advantages.